aliibrahim80/dalilcoin/README.md

 > exit
 ```

-The only way to get an up-to-date full list of commands is to look through
+A full list of commands is available via
-`do_command` function defained in the dalilcoin.ml file.

-Some of the important commands at the moment are as follows:

 ```
-query
-querybestblock
-bestblock
-blockchain
-difficulty
-reprocessblock
-setbestblock
-setledgerroot
-requestblock
-ltcstatus
-exit
-addnode
-clearbanned
-listbanned
-getinfo
-getpeerinfo
-invalidateblock
-revalidateblock
-rawblockheader
-rawblockdelta
-rawblock
-getblock
-nextstakingchances
-extraburn
-printassets
-printtx
-importprivkey
-importbtcprivkey
-importwatchaddr
-importwatchbtcaddr
-importendorsement
-btctodaliladdr
-newaddress
-newofflineaddress
-newstakingaddress
-stakewith
-donotstakewith
-createtx
-creategeneraltx
-createsplitlocktx
-signtx
-validatetx
-decodetx
-sendtx
-preassetinfo
-terminfo
+> help
 ```

+and the help command can be used to ask for information about specific commands.

 Dalilcoin can also be run as a daemon and commands issued via a command line interface:

-nohup dalilcoin -testnet -daemon &> /dev/null &
+dalilcoin -daemon

-dalilcoincli -testnet "getinfo"
+dalilcoincli "getinfo"

 * Obtaining the Initial Ledger Tree

 Before running dalilcoin for the first time you have the option
 of initializing the database with the initial ledger tree.
-(The initial ledger tree is the same for the mainnet and testnet.)
 The initial ledger tree contains the initial distribution
 of Dalilcoin assets and has hash root
 d4b10e4b72eaa8a61427b805f206e828b22bb59192373b83fe0df501e68a5bed.